PASTAplus/PEP/peps/pep-9.md

 **4a.
 Create Rule**

-Goal: To create an ACR
+Goal: To create an ACR for a resource owned by the authentication token subject.

 Use case: